 It has a handy auto-off function, and you can also use it as a humidifier if necessary.

-VicTsing Essential Oil Diffuser, 300ml Oil Diffuser with 7 Color Lights and 4 Timer, Aromatherapy Diffuser with Auto Shut-off Function, Cool Mist Humidifier BPA-Free for Bedroom Home
+VicTsing Essential Oil Diffuser, 300ml Oil Diffuser with 4 Timer, Aromatherapy Diffuser with Auto Shut-Off Function, Cool Mist Humidifier BPA-Free for Bedroom Home

 The VicTsing Essential Oil Diffuser allows you to inhale relaxing scents that will lift your mood.